ieco-lab/scariR/vignettes/000_README_vignettes.txt

-----------_create_suitability_xy_plots_viticulture.Rmd----------
+----------131_create_suitability_xy_plots_SLF.Rmd----------

 ## About

-This vignette begins data analysis for our MaxEnt by creating suitability scatter plots for locations of viticultural regions.
+This vignette begins data analysis for our MaxEnt by creating suitability scatter plots for SLF point datasets.

 ## Changelog